wp-plugins/formdesk-shortcode/readme.txt

 `[formdesk folder="" form="" ssl="" width="" height=""]`

-you can include a Formdesk form to any page or article.
+you can include a Formdesk form to any page, article or text widget.

 Required parameters: